cyywu/FintechColab/README.md

-# MonetaryBaseVisualiser
+# Financial Data Visualiser

-To play with Jupyther Notebook
+To play with the Jupyther Notebook
 1. go to https://mybinder.org/

 2. GithHub repository name or URL: https://github.com/cyywu/MonetaryBaseVisualiser